 Monitor how your shares are performing compared to similar companies or the market overall.

 Stay up-to-date with company, economic and market changes.
-This gives you a better chance of acting quickly to take advantage of opportunities or avoid losses.
+This gives you a better chance of acting quickly to take advantage of opportunities or to avoid losses.

 Set alerts to track share performance